-Our website is made possible through financial support provided by our many sponsors, The Ghent Group landscaping pros, are one of them!
+Our website is made possible through financial support provided by our many sponsors like HouseMaster - who provide house inspections in Raleigh.
 A good real estate agent is key when you are looking for that perfect home for you and your family.
 An agent will be able to show you houses in your price range, in your chosen neighbourhoods, with the amenities you need, and will be able to point out important factors when you are choosing between different potential homes.
 There are a lot of real estate agents, so it's important that you pick the one that will be the most helpful to you.
 Hopefully the agent you choose will have spent time using a custom designed real estate web site service so that finding your ideal home or condo will be simple and quick.
 Here are some areas to consider when looking for an agent:

 Referrals.
 Probably the most important factor when it comes to choosing an agent is the impression they've left with those they've helped before.
 If you have friends or family who have bought a home recently, ask whom they used and what they thought about the service they received.
 References from people you trust are by far the most reliable way to evaluate an agent; you may end up working with a younger agent who is relatively unknown but who is a super server, or a seasoned agent who really knows her way around the market.
 Either way, referrals are the best starting point when you are looking to choose an agent.

 Experience.
 When you lack a network of previous home buyers in the area, the next best thing to consider is the experience of the realtor with whom you are thinking about working.
 The recent boom in London has led many, many people to give realty a shot as a career.
 Honestly, many of these people see being a real estate agent as a chance at some easy money.
 They don't know the ropes of the business; they have not seen everything a veteran agent has come across through the years.
 All other things being equal, if it comes down to an agent who has just started out in the field or one who has been active in the industry for five years or more, go with experience.